getty-zig/getty.so/docs/user-guide/design/blocks-and-tuples.md

 (de)serialization process.

 They define how types should be serialized or deserialized into.
-For example, all of the ways a `#!zig bool` value can be serialized by Getty are specified in the [`getty.ser.blocks.Bool`](https://github.com/getty-zig/getty/blob/main/src/ser/blocks/bool.zig) block, and all of the ways that you can deserialize into a `#!zig [5]i32` are defined in [`getty.de.blocks.Array`](https://github.com/getty-zig/getty/blob/main/src/de/blocks/array.zig).
+For example, all of the ways a `bool` value can be serialized by Getty are specified in the [`getty.ser.blocks.Bool`](https://github.com/getty-zig/getty/blob/main/src/ser/blocks/bool.zig) block, and all of the ways that you can deserialize into a `[5]i32` are defined in [`getty.de.blocks.Array`](https://github.com/getty-zig/getty/blob/main/src/de/blocks/array.zig).

 Internally, Getty uses blocks to form its core (de)serialization behavior.